danielatrivella/np3_ligand/np3_LigPCDS/README.md

 #### 2.1 Refinement

-Execute Dimple to refine the retrieved entries present in a list.
+Execute Dimple to refine the retrieved entries present in a PDB list.
 A 2x slow refinement is performed and without hetero atoms (hetatm removed).
-This allows the blob of ligands to appear in their calculated Fo-Fc map.
+This allows the blob of the ligands to appear in their calculated Fo-Fc map.

 This is a slow step.
 At least 10 minutes is expected for the refinement of each entry in a personal computer.